Best Pillow for Neck Pain

 Before you purchase a pillow, check for a sleep trial, warranty, or return policy.
-Many pillows do not come with a sleep trial, but you should always buy a pillow that includes a good warranty and return policy—if a pillow lacks either of these, it’s a red flag that the company isn’t willing to back its product.
+Many pillows do not come with a sleep trial, but you should always buy a pillow that includes a good warranty—if a pillow lacks that, it’s a red flag that the company isn’t willing to back its product.

 Not every pillow comes with a sleep trial, although they are fairly common with online pillows.
 If you’re investing a significant amount of money in your pillow, such as more than $50, we recommend looking for one with a sleep trial.
 Your sleep trial might be as short as 45 days or stretch to 120 days.

 A warranty guarantees that the company will repair or replace a defective pillow.
 Manufacturing defects commonly covered include tears or cracks in the material or damage to the cover that falls outside of normal wear and tear.

 The length of a pillow warranty can vary.
 Some warranties are as short as a year; others cover a lifetime of use.
 Most pillows need replacing every three to seven years, so a good warranty should cover five or more years.